valerylobachev/bench-pg/README.md

   This may reflect differences in connection pooling behavior and the overhead of the async runtime under this specific workload.
 - **Diesel** – a synchronous, type‑safe ORM – performed similarly to `sqlx`, with marginally better p95 and p99 values.
-- All libraries exhibited stable performance, with standard deviations around 10–12 ms and tail latencies (p99.9) remaining close to their p99 values.
+- All libraries exhibited stable performance, with standard deviations around 10–12 s and tail latencies (p99.9) remaining close to their p99 values.

 These results illustrate the kind of comparative data you can obtain with `bench-pg`.